 Transit at Singapore Changi Airport

 There are regulatory restrictions in place for transit passengers at Changi Airport.
-Transit passengers may experience restricted movement within the transit area, as well as other regulatory measures.
+Transit passengers from France, Germany, the Netherlands, the United Kingdom, as well as Category IV countries may experience restricted movement within the transit area, as well as other regulatory measures.
 For more information on the transit restrictions, please visit this link.
 Please note that transit time in Singapore should not exceed 48 hours.

 Singapore Airlines is committed to the well-being of our customers and has precautionary measures in place to ensure their health and safety throughout their journey.